12 Dos & Don'ts You Need To Know To Reuse Content For Marketing

 So, let's say you've repurposed an amazing evergreen blog post into a few new assets.
 Before you hit publish, make sure you are sending those assets to the best platforms for each type.
 For instance:

-- presentation slide decks are perfect for SlideShare, but the topic needs to appeal a business-oriented audience
+- Presentation slide decks are perfect for SlideShare*, but the topic needs to appeal to a business-oriented audience

 Bottom line - think about the type of audience on each platform and give them the kind of content they prefer for best results.